-Civil/Administrative Criminal Investigatory Power Sanction Sanction Sanction Investigative Powers The data protection authority has wide powers to order the controller and the processor to provide any information it requires for the performance of its tasks, to conduct investigations in the form of data protection audits, to carry out review on certificates issued pursuant to the GDPR, to notify the controller or processor of alleged infringement of the GDPR, to access all personal data and all information necessary for the performance of controllers' or processors' tasks and access to the premises of the data including any data processing N/A Corrective Powers equipment.
-The data protection authority has a wide range of powers including to issue warnings or reprimands for non-compliance, to order the controller to disclose a personal data breach to the data subject, to impose a permanent or temporary ban on processing, to withdraw a certification and to impose an administrative fine (as below).
+Investigatory Power Civil/Administrative Sanction Criminal Sanction Investigative Powers The data protection authority has wide powers to order the controller and the processor to provide any information it requires for the performance of its tasks, to conduct investigations in the form of data protection audits, to carry out review on certificates issued pursuant to the GDPR, to notify the controller or processor of alleged infringement of the GDPR, to access all personal data and all information necessary for the performance of controllers' or processors' tasks and access to the premises of the data including any data processing equipment.
+N/A Corrective Powers The data protection authority has a wide range of powers including to issue warnings or reprimands for non-compliance, to order the controller to disclose a personal data breach to the data subject, to impose a permanent or temporary ban on processing, to withdraw a certification and to impose an administrative fine (as below).
 N/A Authorisation and Advisory Powers The data protection authority has a wide range of powers to advise the controller, accredit certification bodies and to authorise certificates, contractual clauses, administrative arrangements and binding corporate rules as outlined in the GDPR.
-N/A Imposition of administrative fines for infringements of specified GDPR provisions The GDPR provides for administrative fines which can be EUR 20 million or up to 4% of the business' worldwide annual turnover of the proceeding financial year.
-N/A

-Investigatory Power Civil/Administrative Criminal Sanction Sanction Non-compliance with a data protection authority The GDPR provides for administrative fines which will be EUR 20 million or up to 4% of the business' worldwide annual turnover of the proceeding financial year, whichever is higher.
+N/A Imposition of administrative fines for infringements of specified GDPR provisions The GDPR provides for administrative fines which can be EUR 20 million or up to 4% of the business' worldwide annual turnover of the proceeding financial year, whichever is higher.
+N/A Non-compliance with a data protection authority The GDPR provides for administrative fines which can be EUR 20 million or up to 4% of the business' worldwide annual turnover of the proceeding financial year, whichever is higher.
 N/A